AdobeDocs/analytics.en/help/components/c-real-time-reporting/realtime.md

 ## Data Latency as a Result of A4T Configuration {#section_806CE36354FC4C539A0DED9266A5C704}

-After the A4T integration is enabled in Adobe Target, you will experience an additional 5-10 minutes of latency in Adobe Analytics.
-This latency increase allows data from Analytics and Target to be stored on the same hit, allowing you to break down tests by page and site section.
+After the A4T integration is enabled in Adobe [!DNL Target], you will experience an additional 5-10 minutes of latency in Adobe Analytics.
+This latency increase allows data from Analytics and [!DNL Target] to be stored on the same hit, allowing you to break down tests by page and site section.

 This increase is reflected in all Adobe Analytics services and tools, including the live stream and real-time reporting, and applies in the following scenarios: